1000 FAQs, 500 tutorials and explanatory videos. Here, there are only solutions!

 .pem

-file - user:
+file - User:

 debian

-In this guide, the software Termius
+In this guide, Termius

-Download the folder containing the installation files:
+Download the necessary files:

 wget https://github.com/reneluria/mailman-cloud

-mv cle.pem mailman/mv PCP-XXXX.sh mailman/
+mv cle.pem mailman/

 cd mailman/